Aflinxh/atomic_search/README.md

   ```bash
   invoke test-atoms --file-name="sample.js" --show-logs
   ```
-  - `--file-name`: Specifies the JavaScript file to use for testing.
+  - `--file-name` : Specifies the JavaScript file to use for testing.
+(Default: All Files)
-  - `--show-logs`: Enables detailed logging during the test.
+  - `--show-logs` : Enables detailed logging during the test even if no errors occured.
+(Default: False)

 - **Run Molecule Tests**: Runs tests for `form_molecule.py` located in `tests/test_form_molecule.py`.
 You can optionally specify a file name and enable logs.

   ```bash
   invoke test-molecule --file-name="sample.js" --show-logs
   ```
   - `--file-name`: Specifies the JavaScript file to use for testing.
+(Default: All Files)
-  - `--show-logs`: Enables detailed logging during the test.
+  - `--show-logs`: Enables detailed logging during the test even if no errors occured.
+(Default: False)

 - **Run Atomic Search Tests**: Runs tests for the `atomic_search` function located in `tests/test_atomic_search.py`.
 You can specify a file name and enable logs, similar to the other test commands.

   ```bash
   invoke test-atomic --file-name="sample.js" --show-logs
   ```
   - `--file-name`: Specifies the JavaScript file to use for testing.
+(Default: All Files)
-  - `--show-logs`: Enables detailed logging during the test.
+  - `--show-logs`: Enables detailed logging during the test even if no errors occured.
+(Default: False)

 ### Running All Tests